 For more on the ASVAB test and the scoring in general, refer to:

 How are the ASVAB Scores Calculated and Reported?

-The ASVAB scoring or ASVAB calculator is based on the Item Response Theory (IRT) model where the candidates' abilities, the questions, and the scores are placed on the same scale.
+The ASVAB scoring is based on the Item Response Theory (IRT) model where the candidates' abilities, the questions, and the scores are placed on the same scale.
 The model allows the test to be customized according to the performance of individual examinees.
 The IRT model is based on a three-parameter logistic (3PL) model (parameters being the difficulty level of the question item, discrimination power of the item, and guessing probability for the item).

 In case of the traditional P&P-version ASVAB, any unanswered items are considered as incorrect responses, and if a candidate does not complete the test within the time limit, a penalty is applied related to the number of questions not attempted and certain other factors (http://official-asvab.com/understand_res.htm).

 Once the final ability computation is done, the scores are converted into standard scores.
 This is done by standardizing the individual scores against a nationally representative sample based on the national norms available (http://official-asvab.com/norming_rec.htm).
 For more information on how the standard scores are calculated, refer to http://official-asvab.com/docs/1997score_scale.pdf.
 For determining the AFQT score or the eligibility to enlisting, the standard scores of the following four subtests only are combined:

 - Paragraph Comprehension (PC)

 In the ASVAB calculator, the AFQT scores are reported in percentiles